ray-project/ray/doc/source/example-resnet.rst

       --dataset=cifar100 \
       --num_gpus=1

+To run the training script on a cluster with multiple machines, you will need to also pass in the flag ``--redis-address=<redis_address>``, where ``<redis-address>`` is the address of the Redis server on the head node.

 The script will print out the IP address that the log files are stored on.
 In the single-node case, you can ignore this and run tensorboard on the current machine.

 .. code-block:: bash

   python -m tensorflow.tensorboard --logdir=/tmp/resnet-model

 If you are running Ray on multiple nodes, you will need to go to the node at the IP address printed, and run the command.

 The core of the script is the actor definition.